PIMCO GIS Global Investment Grade Credit ESG Fund

 These factors are combined to create a proprietary ESG score in which the relative weighting of the E, S, and G pillars, and the trend assessment, is based on the company’s business profile and differences in industry dynamics.
 For example, the environmental pillar has the highest weight for issuers in extractive industries (e.g. oil, gas and mining), the social pillar has the highest weight for pharmaceutical issuers, and the governance pillar has the highest weight for financial issuers.
 As the ESG landscape has evolved over time, the investment team continues to evolve and refine this approach accordingly.

-Since 2016, PIMCO credit analysts have scored over 3,500 parent issuers on ESG performance.
-ESG issues are highlighted in their credit research notes, alongside PIMCO’s internal credit ratings and recommendations for portfolio managers to consider when they are evaluating investments for all PIMCO portfolios, including accounts that do not have ESG objectives or investment guidelines and restrictions related to ESG.
+Since 2016, PIMCO credit analysts have scored over 4,000 parent issuers on ESG performance.
+ESG issues are highlighted in their credit research notes, alongside PIMCO’s internal credit ratings and recommendations for portfolio managers to consider when they are evaluating investments for all PIMCO portfolios, including accounts that do not follow sustainability strategies and guidelines.
 ESG scores are updated regularly whenever relevant new information becomes available.

 ESG data and analysis, both internal and external, are available to all portfolio managers, traders and research analysts across the firm.